pirgalim/Glenlea-ETC/README.md

-This is a web-based Exposure Time Calculator (ETC) intended for deployment to the [Lockhart Planetarium](http://www.physics.umanitoba.ca/astro/?page_id=8) website.
-The current version only supports calculations for point sources, support for extended sources is to be added in the future.
-This application was made in collaboration with GitHub user RJWeir.
+This is a web-based [Exposure Time Calculator (ETC)](http://etcglenlea.umanitoba.ca) intended for use with the Glenlea Remote Observatory at the University of Manitoba.
 ### Local Usage
 ##### Installation Requirements